-YMFG has started its mid-term management plan "YMFG Medium-Term Management Plan 2022 - Co-Creating a Bountiful Future for Our Region."
-With the cornerstone of management based on the Mission and Reason for Existence (Purpose) of the Group, YMFG has been working to realize the mid-term management plan by striving for community- and customer-oriented business activities to improve the sustainability of the community and YMFG.
+YMFG has started its mid-term management plan "YMFG Medium-Term Management Plan 2022 - Co-Creating a Bountiful Future for Our Region" since the fiscal year ended March 31, 2023 .
+With the cornerstone of management based on the Mission and Reason for Existence (Purpose) of the Group, we have positioned this three period as a time to strive for community- and customer-oriented business activities as "Team YMFG" to improve the sustainability of the community and YMFG.